-Muchadeyi Masunda is married to Fikile Masunda with whom they have a family.
+Muchadeyi Masunda is married to Fikile Masunda and the two have a family.

 Masunda is a UZ alumni from which he attained a Bachelor's Degree in Law(Hons).